Interstate 4: Route description

 I-4 maintains a diagonal, northeast–southwest route for much of its length, although it is signed east–west.
-It roughly follows the original path of the Sanford-Tampa Line built by Henry B. Plant in 1884.
+It roughly follows the original path of the South Florida Railroad built by Henry B. Plant in 1884.

 The highway starts its eastward journey at an interchange with I-275—known as "Malfunction Junction"—near Downtown Tampa and is the starting point for milemarkers and exit numbers (which are mileage-based).
 Just east of Malfunction Junction, I-4 passes along the north side of Tampa's Ybor City district, where a mile-long (1 mi) connector links to the Lee Roy Selmon Expressway (SR 618) and Port Tampa Bay.
 I-4 continues east past the Florida State Fairgrounds toward a turbine interchange (uncommon in the US) with I-75.

 After passing near the eastern suburbs of Hillsborough County—including Brandon and Plant City—it enters Polk County, where I-4 crosses along the north side of Lakeland.
 The Polk Parkway (SR 570) forms a semi-loop through Lakeland's southern suburbs and returns to I-4 at the Florida Polytechnic University campus, near Polk City; it does not serve as a bypass route for I-4 traffic.
 Just after the western junction with the Polk Parkway, I-4 turns from an eastward to a northeastward heading.
 Between SR 33 (at exit 38) and US 27, I-4 passes through the fog-prone Green Swamp, although the landscape beside the highway is mostly forest as opposed to water-logged swampland.
 Ten variable-message signs and dozens of cameras and vehicle detection systems monitor this stretch of mostly-rural highway as a result of several large, deadly pileups caused by dense fog.

-At mile 57, I-4 enters Osceola County and, soon thereafter, intersects Greater Orlando's beltways: the incomplete Western Expressway (SR 429) on the western side and the Central Florida GreeneWay (SR 417) which rounds the eastern side before returning to I-4 in Sanford.
+At mile 57, I-4 enters Osceola County and, soon thereafter, intersects Greater Orlando's beltways: the Western Expressway (SR 429) on the western side and the Central Florida GreeneWay (SR 417) which rounds the eastern side before returning to I-4 in Sanford.
 Additionally, an exit to World Drive (signed as just "Disney World") runs north as a limited-access highway into Walt Disney World and an electric pylon in the shape of Mickey Mouse can be seen on the southwest corner of the intersection.
 The single Central Florida GreeneWay/World Drive exit (exit 62) also marks an abrupt change from rural to suburban/urban landscape.
 The highway passes beside Celebration and Kissimmee on the east side and Walt Disney World (not visible) on the west side.